kora-projects/kora-docs/mkdocs/docs/en/documentation/http-server.md

 #### Custom parameter { #custom-parameter }

-In case you need to handle the request in a different way, you can use a special `HttpServerRequestMapper` interface:
+If a method argument needs to be assembled from the request manually, use the `HttpServerRequestMapper<T>` interface.
+This is useful for user context, authorization, complex header validation, or several request parts at once:

 ===! ":fontawesome-brands-java: `Java`"